libor-m/scrimer/doc/project-sh.rst

 Such line can be at the end of your ``project.sh`` file, so everythig is set up at once.

-Alternatively you can copy all the tool executables into your virtual environment.
+Alternatively you can copy all the tool executables into your virtual environment bin directory (``~/scrimer-env/bin``).